TommyLau/docker-shadowsocks/README.md

 docker-shadowsocks is a Shadowsocks boxed in a Docker image built by [Tommy Lau](http://tommy.net.cn/).

+## Update on July 16, 2016

+From now on, the [Alpine Linux](https://hub.docker.com/_/alpine/) will be used as the base image.
+The docker image size has been dramatically reduced from around 200MB to only 16MB!
+The old image used Debian package, and the new one is compiled from the source, so it will alwasy be updated to the latest version of [Shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev).

+> NOTICE: You have to use Docker version 1.9.0 or later to support Alpine, DO NOT UPDATE the image if your Docker version is older than 1.9.0

 ## What is Shadowsocks?

 [Shadowsocks](http://shadowsocks.org/) is a fast tunnel proxy that helps you bypass firewalls.